FileMeta/filemeta.github.io/CodeBit.md

 ```

 ## Properties
-Properties follow the definitions in [schema.org](https://schema.org).
+Properties follow the [DataType](https://schema.org/DataType) definitions in [schema.org](https://schema.org).
 These are specific details on how they are interpreted for codebits.

+### _type
+This is the Schema.org schema type.
+For a codebit it SHOULD be [SoftwareSourceCode](https://schema.org/SoftwareSourceCode).

 ### name
 The name SHOULD be the registered domain name of the publisher followed by a slash, followed by the preferred filename of the codebit.
-The filename SHOULD include the extension associated withthe programming language (e.g. "example.com/peacemaker.js").
+The filename SHOULD include the extension associated with the programming language (e.g. "example.com/peacemaker.js").
 Additional slashes MAY separate components of the name (e.g. "example.com/category/dwim.js") There SHOULD be no spaces in the name and there SHOULD NOT be consecutive slashes.

 ### url
 The `url` property SHOULD be the URL of the most recent release of the CodeBit.
 That is, if a CodeBit is updated, the new version is placed at same URL where the prior version was located.
 Older versions may exist at other URLs.
 See the [Versioning](#versioning) section for details.